|

 In addition to his watercolor paintings and ink illustrations,

-Mac also paints with latex house paints.
+Mac also painted with latex house paints.
 Here are some samples

 of works.
 The Addison